Where are they now? Andre Villas-Boas’ 11 signings for Chelsea

 Signed from Bolton in January 2012 for around £7.5million, the English centre-back became arguably one of the best in the league over the course of the next decade.

 In 290 appearances for the club in eight seasons, he became a reliable defender and a mainstay for England, whilst winning pretty much everything on offer.

-Now 36, Cahill is still going strong at AFC Bournemouth and helped them achieve promotion back to the Premier League last season.
+Now 37, Cahill last played for AFC Bournemouth and helped them achieve promotion back to the Premier League before retiring in November.

 AVB signed him because he spotted that Cahill’s “technical attributes are immense and his pace is fantastic.”
 He was spot on.